RadicalZephyr/bitburner-todos/TASKS.md

    * Add unit tests for ROI calculation and profile-based training selection in `src/gang/__tests__/` using Jest.
    * Run `npm run build` and `npx jest` to verify successful compilation and test pass.

+### Code Comments

+1. Store `velocityThreshold` in `thresholdsByCount`

+Instead of coming from the CONFIG this velocity threshold should come from the `thresholdsByCount` record.

+2. Create new `velocity` method on `StatTracker` (`src/util/stat-tracker.ts`)

+Instead of pulling out the details of the `StatTracker`s history and reimplementing the velocity calculation let's instead add a method to expose the velocity calculation of any stat by name on `StatTracker` as a new method `StatTracker.velocity(stat: keyof PickByType<Type, number>): number`.

+3. Compute ROI more reasonably

+Computing the ROI in this way is non-sensical.
+The gain rate being calculated is actually a percent increase to a particular skill level and the relation to money earning capacity is extremely indirect and depends on what task the member might be assigned to.
+Let's remove the ROI calculation based on stat increases and instead we'll keep a `StatTracker<MoneySource>` which we'll update from `ns.getMoneySources().sinceInstall`.
+We'll use this stat tracker to compute our total earning velocity to determine how long it will take us to earn back the money for the upgrade.